wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-rest-api.md

 You have successfully created a Service component from a Dockerfile.
 Now let's build and deploy the service.

 ## Step 2: Build and deploy
-Now that we have connected the source repository, and configured the endpoint details, it's time to build and deploy the greeter service.
+Now that we have connected the source repository, and configured the endpoint details, it's time to build the service and create an image.
+Then we can deploy that image test the greeter service.

+### Step 2.1: Build

-To build and deploy the service, follow these steps:
+To build the service, follow these steps:

-1. On the Deploy page, click **Deploy Manually**.
+1. In the left navigation menu, click **Build**.
+2. Select the latest commit and click **Build**.
+3. Check the deployment progress by observing the console logs on the right of the page.

     !!! note
-        Deploying the service component may take a while.
+        Building the service component may take a while.
 You can track the progress by observing the logs.
-Once the deployment is complete, the deployment status changes to Active in the corresponding environment card.
+Once the build process is complete, the build status changes to **Success**.

-2. Check the deployment progress by observing the console logs on the right of the page.
 You can access the following scans under **Build**.

 - **The Dockerfile scan**: Choreo performs a scan to check if a non-root user ID is assigned to the Docker container to ensure security.
 If no non-root user is specified, the build will fail.
 - **Container (Trivy) vulnerability scan**: This detects vulnerabilities in the final docker image.
 -  **Container (Trivy) vulnerability scan**: The details of the vulnerabilities open in a separate pane.
 If this scan detects critical vulnerabilities, the build will fail.

 !!! info
     If you have Choreo environments on a private data plane, you can ignore these vulnerabilities and proceed with the deployment.

+### Step 2.2: Deploy

+Next, to deploy this service, follow these steps:

+1. In the left navigation menu, click **Deploy**.
+2. On the **Set Up** card, click **Configure &  Deploy**.
+3. Skip configuring the **Environment Configurations** and click **Next**.
+4. Skip adding a **File Mount**.
+Click **Deploy**.
+5. Review the **Endpoint Details** and click **Deploy**.

+    !!! note
+        Deploying the service component may take a while.
+You can track the progress by observing the logs.
+Once the deploying is complete, the build status changes to **Active** on the **Development** environment card.

 Once you have successfully deployed your service, you can [test](../../testing/test-rest-endpoints-via-the-openapi-console.md), [manage](../../api-management/lifecycle-management.md), and [observe](../../monitoring-and-insights/observability-overview.md) it like any other component type in Choreo.